 The current limiting resistors in the collectors of the opto drivers are chosen with the Current Transfer Ratio (CTR) of the opto isolator in mind.
 The output transistor of the opto isolator must have enough base current to drive the desired load.
 The base resistor on the opto output transistor is there to decrease the turn off time of the opto isolator.

-The code written for the Motorola 68HC05 processor is available from Linear Technology.
+The code written for the Motorola 68HC05 processor is available from Analog Devices.
 The code powers up the circuit, allows 6.0ms for the 10μF cap to charge to its final value, reads 9 channels in 12ms, and then powers down until the next set of readings is required.
 Nine channel readings are required because, when the LTC1090 is powered up, a dummy read is necessary to initialize the device.
 The frequency of the ACLK generated by the 74C14 is not too critical.
 The software must provide a delay of at least two ACLK cycles between the time CS goes low and the first SCLK edge is generated.
 Another delay of 44 ACLKs is required during the time that CS is high between data transfers.

 The circuit demonstrated in Figure 1 is capable of transferring serial data at about a 15kHz rate, which is fast enough for many applications.
 For higher data transfer rates, pulse transformers from companies such as Sprague or Pulse Engineering, or high speed opto isolators such as Hewlett Packard’s HCPL2200 are available which can transmit data at the full 1MHz rate that the LTC1090 is capable of.